 Bottom line, you should cite any time you are giving ideas that are not your own.

-Despite what you may think, it is perfectly fine to give an idea in a paper that isn't yours to help support your own thoughts/ideas or arguments, just be sure to acknowldge who came up with the idea, and where you found the source.
+Despite what you may think, it's perfectly fine to give an idea in a paper that isn't yours to help support your own thoughts/ideas or arguments.
+Just be sure to acknowledge who came up with the idea, and where you found the source by using an in-text citation and the complete source information in the bibliography.

 There are three ways in which you can provide information from a source: paraphrasing, quoting or summarizing.
 All three of these methods require an in-text citation at the end of the statement: